Understanding when to water-in plant protection products

 To get the best performance out of any product application, there are many best management practices to consider.
 The focus of these recommendations is to review water movement into the soil, watering depth and product applications.
 Always check the product label for watering-in recommendations.

 The objective of post-application water is to move the product to the source of the problem.
-This is especially true when controlling nematodes, fairy ring and summer patch.
+This is especially true when controlling nematodes, fairy ring, summer patch and insects such as grubs, annual bluegrass weevils (ABW) and caterpillars.Nematodes

 Controlling nematodes with Divanem® nematicide is best achieved if Divanem moves into the soil where nematodes are most active.
-Applications with Divanem (at low use rates of 3.125 fl. oz.-12.2 fl. oz. per acre) are best made to wet turf.
+Divanem should always be tank-mixed with a soil surfactant to aid movement through the thatch layer.
+Applications with Divanem (for both the broadcast and spot treatment rates) are best made to wet turf.
 If dew is not present, use a short irrigation cycle to moisten the turf prior to application.
 The first watering-in option for Divanem is to irrigate with 0.25 in. of water within one hour of application.
 The second option is to irrigate with 0.125 in. of water within one hour after application, and another 0.125 in. of water within 24 hours.

-When applying a fungicide for fairy ring control, it’s important to determine the depth of the fairy ring infestation.
+For fairy ring control, it’s important to determine the depth of the fairy ring infestation.
 If fairy ring is limited to the thatch layer, irrigate with 0.1-0.15 in. of water following the fungicide application.
 If fairy ring is 2-3 in. deep, irrigate with 0.25 in. of water following the application.
+Tank-mixing with a soil surfactant can facilitate movement of the active ingredient deeper in the soil, especially if fairy ring symptoms are already present.
 Repeated applications at regular intervals are needed to maintain consistent suppression in the soil.

 Watering-in fungicides like Heritage and Headway in the spring is recommended, as roots are actively growing and will be deeper during this time period.
 Applying 0.1-0.15 in. of water is often adequate to move the fungicide into the soil.
 The active ingredient in both products, azoxystrobin, is taken up by the roots for protection.
 However, during the heat of summer, it is common for annual bluegrass roots to die back.